actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

         * Coding guidelines backed up by CI checks
 * Make your naming make sense if something is called build_X and it actually deploys_X then change the name to deploys_X if possible to reduce confusion
 * Have all relevant accounts setup and ready
-* Nobody should be able to do something bad to an environment unless they a dead set on doing so i.e.
+* Nobody should be able to do something bad to an environment unless they are dead set on doing so i.e.
     * Use safety harnesses
-        * [Make](https://www.gnu.org/software/make/), [Gradle](https://gradle.org/) or [Rake](https://ruby.github.io/rake/) commands to do the most common tasks safety without fear of screwing up e.g. Ansible tasks:
+        * [Make](https://www.gnu.org/software/make/), [Gradle](https://gradle.org/) or [Rake](https://ruby.github.io/rake/) commands to do the most common tasks safety without the worry of screwing up e.g. Ansible tasks:

 ```
 - name: “Do something really Dangerous"